akemii0/tictactoe/README.md

 # Tic-Tac-Toe Game
-This is a command-line implementation of the classic Tic-Tac-Toe game using Python.
+This is a simple command-line Tic-Tac-Toe game implemented in Python.
+You can play the game against another human player or against a computer with basic AI.
 Two players take turns marking Xs and Os on a 3x3 grid.
 The game ends when when one player successfully alings three of their marks horizontally, vertically, or diagonally, or when all cells are filled without a winner, resulting in a draw.

 ## Features
-- Two-player mode
-- Command-Line interface
+- Play against another player or the computer
+- The game supports automatic switching between players.
+- The computer makes random valid moves when playing against you.
-- Automatic win detection for rows, columns, and diagonals
+- The game checks for wins in rows, columns, and diagonals.
-- Dectection of draw when the board is full
+- The game will announce the winner or if the game ends in a draw.

 ## How to Play
 1. Clone the respository to your local machine:
    ```bash